 Label a new 1.5 ml microtube for each of your reactions (5 tubes total for your group).
-Use a P20 micropipette to add 8 µl of each reaction product (from the small PCR tubes) to the appropriately labeled tube.
+Use a P20 micropipette to add 8 µl of each reaction product (from the small PCR tubes) to the appropriately labeled microtube.
 Add 2 µl of 5X Loading Dye to each tube.
 The loading dye is a mixture of an indicator dye and a dense molecule called glycerol.
-Place all five tubes into the microcentrifuge and spin for 5 seconds to make sure that all the liquid is combined in the bottom of the tube.
+Place all five tubes into the microcentrifuge and spin for 5 seconds to make sure that all the liquid is combined in the bottom of the microtube.

 Your teacher will give you a microtube with the DNA size standard.
 This size standard is actually the genome of a virus, bacteriophage  (lambda) that has been previously digested with HindIII into fragments of known lengths (see the figure below).